JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/follow_line.md

 * `GUI.showImage(image)` - allows you to view a debug image or with relevant information.

 ### ROS 2-native Implementation

+`from WebGUI import gui` - to enable the Web GUI for visualizing camera images.

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

 #### ROS 2 Topics
 Use standard ROS 2 topics for direct communication with the simulation.
 * `/cam_f1_left/image_raw ` - Subscribe to this topic to receive camera images (BGR8).
 Message type: `sensor_msgs/msg/Image`